pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 ---
 draft: true
 author: "vijayabharathib"
-title: "JavaScript Promises Can Help You Fix Callback Hell"
+title: "JavaScript Promises Can Help You Fix Async Hell"
 subtitle: "Promises are the new return type of most of the asynchronous web APIs in JavaScript.
-Promises help you compose functions better."
+They are much friendlier on your brain.
+Promises help you handle errors better."
-date: "2018-05-30T08:15:59+05:30"
+date: "2018-06-11T08:15:59+05:30"
-publishdate: "2018-05-30T08:15:59+05:30"
+publishdate: "2018-06-11T08:15:59+05:30"
 tags: ["Javascript","ES6","Promises","Asynchronous","Callbacks"]
 categories: ["Javascript"]
 image: "/img/007_promises/javascript_promises.png"